artdearthouse/hoppermc/README.md

 ## Acknowledgments

 Special thanks to the **[Pumpkin-MC Team](https://github.com/Pumpkin-MC/Pumpkin)**!
-We utilize their excellent crates (`pumpkin-world`, `pumpkin-data`, `pumpkin-nbt`) to handle standard-compliant Minecraft NBT Serialization and Data Structures.
+We utilize their excellent crates (`pumpkin-world`, `pumpkin-data`) to handle standard-compliant Minecraft Chunk Structures and Data.

 ## License